toaderflorin/blog/content/blog/2022-04-09-cap/index.md

 description: "
 The CAP theorem is usually the first thing that comes up when discussing replication / data-store options on distributed systems, but considering how popular it is, it’s surprising that it’s not understood correctly most of the time.
 The CAP letters refer to Consistency, Availability, and Partition tolerance, and it’s worth mentioning that it is merely an idealization (abstraction) because real-world situations are significantly more complicated.
 "
-icon: "cqrs.png"
+icon: "cap-icon.png"
 url: "./images/ddd.png"
 categories:
 ---
 The CAP theorem is usually the first thing that comes up when discussing replication / data-store options on distributed systems, but considering how popular it is, it's surprising that it's not understood correctly most of the time.
 The CAP letters refer to Consistency, Availability, and Partition tolerance, and it's worth mentioning that it is merely an idealization (abstraction) because real-world situations are significantly more complicated.

-First, let's consider a replicated datastore:
+To better illustrate things, let's consider a replicated datastore:

 <img src="replication.png" class="img" />

-### The Actual Theorem

 The CAP letters in the appellation refer to *Consistency*, *Availability*, and *Partition tolerance*, but these usually mean something different than what we mean in practice when we refer to these concepts.